kinvolk/lokomotive/docs/topics/maintenance.md

 #### In-place Edits

-Typhoon uses a self-hosted Kubernetes control plane which allows certain manifest upgrades to be performed in-place.
+Lokomotive uses a self-hosted Kubernetes control plane which allows certain manifest upgrades to be performed in-place.
 Components like `apiserver`, `controller-manager`, `scheduler`, `flannel`/`calico`, `coredns`, and `kube-proxy` are run on Kubernetes itself and can be edited via `kubectl`.
 If you're interested, see the bootkube [upgrade docs](https://github.com/kubernetes-incubator/bootkube/blob/master/Documentation/upgrading.md).

 In certain scenarios, in-place edits can be useful for quickly rolling out security patches (e.g. bumping `coredns`) or prioritizing speed over the safety of a proper cluster re-provision and transition.